awsmine/aws-bootcamp-cruddur-2023/journal/week2.md

 ```

-**4. import and define the code that will be responsible for getting rollbar to work. cd into our backend-flask and head to app.py.
-You are going to enter this:
+**4. import and define the code that will be responsible for getting rollbar to work**

 - backend-flask/app.py